Mar Vista Animal Medical Center

 Despite our best efforts to deflect scratching or decrease claw sharpness, sometimes nothing works and an immediate permanent solution is needed.
 It is important to consider that the declaw surgery alters the cat permanently and should not be done if alternative methods are effective.
 The cat will need some special care during the post-operative healing period: special litter, pain medication, and some activity restriction as he/she will have tender feet for a week or two after surgery.
 The declawed cat should be forever indoors or outdoors only with supervision as he/she will no longer have the ability to defend him/herself against dogs or other cats.

 There is a great deal of controversy regarding this procedure and it has been legally restricted in many areas.
 Few veterinary surgeries encounter as much bias as the declaw, and a political movement has emerged.
-Some concerns are valid and some less so.
+Some concerns are valid and some not as cut and dry.
 Before making a declaw decision, it is important to review the arguments and find your own perspective.
 Here are some of the issues that are discussed:

 MYTHS AND RUMORS AND FACTS